BOARD OF DIRECTORS

 TEAM

-José is an emerging academic on Mexican cacao and chocolate conducting interdisciplinary research drawing on the fields of history, culture, public policy, trade, and sensory analysis.
-He has presented his work at several scholarly forums such as Harvard University, Boston University, the Culinary Institute of America, and European Business School Paris, among others.
-He is also an instructor for the Cacao Grader Intensive, a curriculum developed by FCCI.
-His professional experience includes work in cultural and food studies, as well as an engaged period in the food industry in New York City.
-He graduated magna cum laude from the Culinary Institute of America in 2018 and from Boston University’s Metropolitan College in 2022 with a M.A. in Gastronomy and Food Studies.
-He is a board member of the Graduate Association for Food Studies.
-Find him online at @JoseLGanem and LinkedIn.
+José López Ganem is an academic and nonprofit professional conducting interdisciplinary research drawing on the fields of food, history, culture, public policy, trade, and sensory analysis.
+Since 2024, he serves as the Executive Director of the Institute for Cacao and Chocolate Research.
+He is currently a lecturer at Boston University's Food Studies Programs.
+His professional experience includes work in cultural ambassadorship for Mexico and Mesoamerica, as well as an engaged period in the food industry in New York City.
+He concluded his business administration studies at Culinary Institute of America in 2018, and received a master in Food Studies at Boston University’s Metropolitan College in 2022.

 Megan has been doing it all for over 10 years: writing, photographing and designing for social media, revamping brands, styling and concepting photoshoots, managing websites and designing storefronts.
 But at the end of the day, she’s the type of person to keep candles and a lighter in her bag for your birthday cake, donut or burger.
-She lives in Hamtramck, a city within the city of Detroit with her cutie greyhound, Cindi.
+She lives in Hamtramck, a city within the city of Detroit.

 Find her online at MeganLikesFroop.com.